 MMT Digital is one of the top 20 design-and-build agencies in the UK.
-A key to MMT’s success is R&D: they stay ahead of the pack by undertaking R&D themselves outside of client projects.
+A big part of MMT’s success is R&D: they stay ahead of the pack by undertaking R&D themselves outside of client projects.

 And yet, despite its cutting-edge work, the agency wasn’t making use of R&D tax credits.
 Not through a lack of interest, however.
 MMT Digital had heard about this powerful government incentive, but had only got as far as informal conversations with other advisers, who wrongly suggested they didn’t do R&D.